adenflorian/corgi.fm/docs/DESIGN.md

 	- tools should be intuitive so users can easily figure out how to use them and learn what they do
 - deep
 	- quick to learn, hard to master?
+- progressive
+	- features will gradually be introduced to the user

 # Inspirations
 - software